Al-Ahli Arab Hospital explosion: Origin and trajectory of munition

-The Washington Post published a similar analysis on 26 October 2023, which also concluded that the projectile shown in the videos is not the same projectile that caused the explosion at the hospital.
+The Washington Post (WP) published a similar analysis on 26 October 2023, which also concluded that the projectile shown in the videos is not the same projectile that caused the explosion at the hospital.
 Instead, The Washington Post concluded that the projectile seen in the videos appeared to be an Israeli missile intercepting a rocket over Israeli territory about three miles from the hospital.
-Le Mondes analysis on 3 November 2023 also concluded that the projectile shown in the Al Jazeera broadcast was probably unrelated to the explosion at the hospital, noting that the projectile shown appeared to have exploded at such an altitude and distance from the hospital that it was unlikely that debris could have reached the hospital in the 20 seconds between the projectile exploding midair and the explosion at the hospital.
+Le Mondes analysis on 3 November 2023 also concluded that the projectile shown in the Al Jazeera broadcast was probably unrelated to the explosion at the hospital, noting that the projectile shown appeared to have exploded at such an altitude and distance from the hospital that it was unlikely that debris could have reached the hospital in the time between the projectile exploding midair and the explosion at the hospital, which was about seven seconds.

-On 23 November, AP issued a correction noting that a "key" video of an object breaking up in the air could no longer be used to support its earlier assessment.
-The AP nonetheless stood by its assessment.
-AP referred to experts having determined, based on three videos, that the rockets launched by the Palestinians before the explosion were launched "on a trajectory that would have taken them in the direction of the hospital seconds before the explosion".
-The AP then referred to the explosion in the Netiv HaAsara video (which Le Monde had concluded was not the Al-Ahli explosion but happened earlier and in a different place than the Al-Ahli explosion).

-In a 26 November report, Human Rights Watch reached the same conclusion as The New York Times, The Washington Post, and Le Monde, namely, that the projectile shown in the Al Jazeera live stream video appears to be an Iron Dome missile intercepting a rocket over Israeli territory at a location that is too far away from the hospital to have caused the explosion.
+In a 26 November report, Human Rights Watch (HRW) reached the same conclusion as The New York Times, The Washington Post, and Le Monde, namely, that the projectile shown in the Al Jazeera live stream video appears to be an Iron Dome missile intercepting a rocket over Israeli territory at a location that is too far away from the hospital to have caused the explosion.

-In February 2024 the research group Forensic Architecture based at Goldsmiths, University of London analyzed footage of the rocket salvo from Gaza and concluded that unspent fuel from it was an unlikely cause of the blast as video showed that the 17 rockets stopped flaring mid-flight, which their analysis, backed by an anonymous aerospace expert with a specialism in rockets and missiles, considered most consistent with in-flight fuel exhaustion.
+In February 2024 the research group Forensic Architecture based at Goldsmiths, University of London analyzed footage of the rocket salvo from Gaza and concluded that unspent fuel from it was an unlikely cause of the blast, as video showed that all 17 rockets in the salvo stopped flaring mid-flight, after each of them traveled a similar distance (1.8–2 km) and achieved a similar speed (500–630 m/s); after consulting an anonymous aerospace expert with a specialism in rockets and missiles, they said this is most consistent with the rockets finishing burning all of their propellant in flight.
+Forensic Architecture also presented the exact trajectory each of the rockets had.

-Using 3D trajectory analysis, Forensic Architecture also disputed the Israeli military's account as presented by military spokesperson Lt.
-Col. Peter Lerner, who had claimed that a mid-air explosion shown on Al-Jazeera captured a misfired rocket responsible for the blast at al-Ahli—noting that:
+Using 3D trajectory analysis, Forensic Architecture contradicted the Israeli military's account as presented by military spokesperson Lt.
+Col. Peter Lerner, who had claimed that a mid-air explosion shown on Al Jazeera captured a misfired rocket responsible for the blast at al-Ahli.
+Forensic Architecture said it disputed the Israeli military's claims that: